Hiring Contractors

 If you’re contracting someone in your own country, dealing with invoices and payments is pretty straightforward.
 It gets a little stickier when you’re juggling international invoices and paying contractors in their own currency.

-When you are ready to make payments, while fintech and digital banking has made cross border payments easier, don’t assume your bank can do it all.
+When you’re ready to make payments, make sure you know what your options are for paying international contractors.
+While fintech and digital banking has made cross-border payments easier, don’t assume your bank can do it all.
 Unlike in an employment relationship, contractors can dictate how they are paid.
-Currency devaluation and inflation has led to interesting developments like requests to be paid in Bitcoin or through nontraditional bank accounts.
-In talking to candidates, make sure to also survey your financial set up to understand what is reliably possible in the way of currency exchange and payment processing.
+Currency devaluation and inflation have led to interesting developments, like requests to be paid in Bitcoin or through nontraditional bank accounts.
+In talking to candidates, make sure to also survey your financial setup to understand what is reliably possible in the way of currency exchange and payment processing.

 Finding support hiring remote contractors

-Likely, if you’ve read this far, you’re considering whether it makes more sense to hire a remote employee or a contractor.
-We’ve created a two-minute Contractor Assessment that can help provide some clarification on the risks (and potential rewards) for your particular job.
-If your scope of work is perfect for a contractor, and you are ready to move forward with a candidate, but need administrative assistance, you may want to consider partnering with a global workforce platform, like Oyster, to ensure it’s done easily and compliantly.
+If your scope of work is perfect for a contractor, and you’re ready to move forward with a candidate, but need help to hire, pay, and manage them, you may want to consider partnering with a global workforce platform, like Oyster, to ensure that it’s done easily and compliantly.

 With Oyster, you can reduce the time it takes to get started by creating and sending a contract to your candidate instantly within the platform.
-Manage invoices and payments for contractors around the world in one location, making it easy to receive, approve, or even dispute an invoice.
-When it comes time to take care of payments, you pay Oyster in your home currency, and the contractor receives payment in theirs.
+You can manage invoices and payments for contractors around the world in one location, making it easy to receive, approve, or even dispute an invoice.
+When it comes time to take care of payments, you pay Oyster in your preferred currency, and the contractor receives payment in theirs.
 No hassles.

 Oyster simplifies hiring in more than 180 countries, equipping you to instantly generate contracts that are 100% compliant with local regulations.
-Hiring and onboarding a contractor in another country doesn’t need to take weeks; we can help you get it done in moments.
+Hiring and onboarding a contractor in another country doesn’t need to take weeks—we can help you get it done in minutes so you can focus on establishing a productive working relationship.

 Disclaimer: This blog and all information in it is provided for general informational purposes only.
 It does not, and is not intended to, constitute legal or tax advice.
 You should consult with a qualified legal or tax professional for advice regarding any legal or tax matter and prior to acting (or refraining from acting) on the basis of any information provided on this website.